List of DC Comics characters: S: Silencer in other media

+Silent Knight

+The Silent Knight (Brian Kent) is a medieval hero appearing in comic books published by DC Comics.
+The character first appeared in The Brave and the Bold #1 (August 1955) and was created by Robert Kanigher and Irv Novick.
+He was one of three historical fiction characters to premiere in the first issue, the other two being Golden Gladiator and Viking Prince.

+Brian Kent is a knight living in sixth-century Great Britain.
+At a jousting tournament, Sir Oswald Bane kills Brian's father Edwin, a feudal lord, claiming it to be an accident.
+Before he dies, Edwin instructs Brian to continue his rule and look after the people.
+Oswald hears this and sets Brian to be trained by Sir Grot, a friend of Edwin.

+While looking for one of Oswald's prize hawks, Brian finds a trunk containing armor and a shield, which perfectly fit him.
+He hears travelers being threatened by Oswald's men-at-arms, and comes to their aid, defeating the soldiers.
+When asked his name, he stays silent to prevent the soldiers from identifying him.
+Hence, he becomes known as the Silent Knight.

+In the 1990s Hawkman series, Brian is revealed to be a past avatar of the Hawk-God.
+A further retcon implies him to be a past incarnation of Carter Hall.

+In post-Rebirth continuity, Silent Knight is a former friend of Jason Blood who was corrupted after venturing into the Hollow Kingdom and became a conqueror.

 Silent Majority

-Silent Majority is the name of three characters in the DC Comics universe.
+Silent Majority is the name of three characters in the DC Universe.

 First version

 The first Silent Majority is a member of the Force of July, a government-sponsored superhero team.
-He first appeared in Batman and the Outsiders Annual #1 (1984).
+He first appeared in Batman and the Outsiders Annual #1 (September 1984).
 He is killed by Kobra's forces during the Janus Directive event.

-Silent Majority is resurrected in the Infinite Frontier relaunch, where he is recruited by the Penguin.
-However, he is soon killed in battle.
+Silent Majority is resurrected in the Infinite Frontier relaunch, where he is recruited by the Penguin, but he is soon killed in battle.

 Second version

-In Crisis Aftermath: The Battle for Blüdhaven #1 (June 2006), a second Silent Majority appears with a new Major Victory and Lady Liberty.
-They call themselves Freedom's Ring and are employed by the government to defend Blüdhaven from metahumans.
-This Silent Majority is killed by the Nuclear Legion in this same issue.
+In Crisis Aftermath: The Battle for Blüdhaven #1 (June 2006), a second Silent Majority appears as a member of Freedom's Ring which are employed by the government to defend Blüdhaven from metahumans.
+Silent Majority is killed by the Nuclear Legion in this same issue.

 Third version

-When S.H.A.D.E. takes control of Freedom's Ring, an unnamed agent becomes the third Silent Majority.
+When S.H.A.D.E. takes control of Freedom's Ring, an unnamed agent is the third Silent Majority.